Parenting Girls

 Should I Let My Daughter Play On the Boys' Team?

-There are many factors for a parent and an aspiring young female athlete to consider when deciding whether she should play on a boys' team.
-Is she pretty adept at the fundamentals?
-Are her skills on equal footing with the boys?
+There are many factors for a parent and an aspiring young female athlete to consider when deciding whether she should play on an all-boys' team.
+Is she pretty adept at the fundamentals of the sport?
+Are her skills on an equal footing with the boys?
 Does she thrive on the competition?
-Is the coach gender-blind - giving equal opportunities to every one?
-Is it an environment where masculinity and femininity are not questioned?
-If you can answer yes -- then let her play!
+Is the coach gender-blind - giving equal opportunities to everyone?
+Does he foster an environment where masculinity and feminity are not questioned?
+If you can answer yes - then let her play!

 Assertiveness An Important Skill for Girls and Women in Sports